bosonprotocol/contracts/README.md

 ./go contracts:run
 ```

-This command starts up Ganache on a random port and migrates all contracts to the Ganache instance.
-The Ganache instance will remain running in the background, even though the command prompt returns.
+This command starts up built-in Hardhat Network and migrates all contracts to the Hardhat Network instance.
 The pid of the Ganache instance is written to a file in the run/pid directory.

 To stop the Ganache instance, run the following command: